-Did you know that due the strict specifications on exactly where Jamaican Blue Mountain coffee can be grown, the total annual export of these coffee beans ranges from between only 400 and 1,000 metric tons per year.
+Did you know that due the strict specifications on exactly where Jamaica Blue Mountain coffee can be grown, the total annual export of these coffee beans ranges from between only 400 and 1,000 metric tons per year.

 The amount of coffee that comes out of Jamaica per year is less than 0.04% of the amount of coffee that comes out of Brazil, which is the world’s foremost coffee-producing country, each year.

 How is Jamaica Blue Mountain Coffee different?

-If you’ve been slowly dipping your toe into the murky waters of artisanal coffee, then you’ve probably heard the words “Jamaican Blue Mountain Coffee” floating around coffee shops, grocery stores, and coffee enthusiast websites.
+If you’ve been slowly dipping your toe into the murky waters of artisanal coffee, then you’ve probably heard the words “Jamaica Blue Mountain Coffee” floating around coffee shops, grocery stores, and coffee enthusiast websites.

 So, how can you differentiate its flavor from other varieties of coffee?
 We’ll be discussing all that and more in this article!

 Most researchers believe that coffee was originally cultivated and consumed in the area that is now Ethiopia, and spread across the world through Muslim trade routes during the sixteenth and seventeenth centuries.

 Why the name Jamaica Blue Mountain?

-Contrary to popular belief, Jamaican Blue Mountain coffee isn’t actually a species of coffee bean in and of itself.
-Jamaican Blue Mountain coffee generally belongs to the Arabica Typica species, which is the most commonly grown and consumed coffee variety on the planet.
+Contrary to popular belief, Jamaica Blue Mountain coffee isn’t actually a species of coffee bean in and of itself.
+Jamaica Blue Mountain coffee generally belongs to the Arabica Typica species, which is the most commonly grown and consumed coffee variety on the planet.

 These are the tallest mountains in Jamaica, with the highest point, Blue Mountain Peak, reaching 7,402 feet above sea level.
 This high altitude is very important for the cultivation of Jamaican Blue Mountain coffee beans.